 The demise of U.S. debt as a safe haven alternative to tangible assets and quality stocks initially helped fuel stock prices higher as investors sold U.S. debt and bought stocks through 2017.

-In 2018 & 2019 with the credibility of U.S. debt continuing to deteriorate it’s helped to support the U.S. equity markets near their all time highs.
+In 2018 & 2019 with the credibility of U.S. debt continuing to deteriorate it’s helped to support the U.S. equity markets since.

 S&P valuation, dollars versus gold